Bridging Functional and Representational Similarity via Usable Information: Mathematical Proofs

 Now consider the coarser task $Y' = g(Y)$.
 We define the predictor for $Y'$ as the composition of the original head and the coarsening function $g$.
 By the closure hypothesis ($\forall h \in \mathcal{V}, g \circ h \in \mathcal{V}$), the composed functions remain valid predictors: \begin{itemize} \item The head for $Z_2$ becomes $h'_2 = g \circ h_2$. \item The stitched predictor for $Z_1$ becomes $h'_{stitch} = g \circ (h_2 \circ s^*)$. \end{itemize}

-The Cross Entropy (CE) loss on the coarser task $Y'$ is a deterministic function of the prediction on $Y$.
-Since Equation~\eqref{eq:risk_equality} states that the predictive distributions for $Y$ are identical (in terms of risk), applying the same deterministic function $g$ to both sides preserves this equality.
-Therefore:
+The Cross-Entropy ($CE$) loss on the coarser task $Y'$ is a deterministic function of the prediction on $Y$.
+Since Equation~\eqref{eq:risk_equality} establishes equality of the expected risks on $Y$, applying the same deterministic function $g$ to both models preserves this equality.
+Therefore, for the specific stitcher $s^*$: